 A multicultural study of the evolution of American musical styles, including blues, salsa, samba, rock, jazz, pop, rhythm and blues and country and folk, with emphasis on the African American, Euro American, Latin American origins of these contemporary styles and their historical contexts.
 Class activities will include field trips to Jazz, Blues or Salsa nightclubs and in-class performances by guest artists.
 LR

-0215 MW 1:00-2:20pm MU3-710 Williams, M Semester 0219 Τ 7:00-9:50pm SC2-225 Zilber, M Semester Online Course
+MW 0215 1:00-2:20pm MU3-710 Williams, M Semester 0219 7:00-9:50pm MU3-710 Zilber, M Semester week of class at music12mz@gmail.com.